-One of Australia’s finest collections of colonial farm buildings dating back to 1822 is at Tocal Homestead, set among fig trees on a vast rural property overlooking the river.
-The homestead is open on weekends from March to November and hosts regular events throughout the year.
+One of Australia’s finest collections of colonial farm buildings, dating back to 1822, is at Tocal Homestead.
+Set among fig trees on a vast rural property overlooking the river, the homestead is open on Sundays from March to November and hosts regular events throughout the year.
 Groups may tour at any time by appointment.
 Bring a picnic lunch to enjoy on the lawns or order a traditional Devonshire tea from the Visitor Centre.